staticpagesjs/cli/README.md

 > Note: Using CLI params to provide configuration only allows to define one route and does not allow to set the imported factory function name of readers/writers.
 Create a configuration file if you need advanced options.

+> Tip: This tool uses [.env](https://www.npmjs.com/package/dotenv) files.
+Controlles can access these env variables in the usual way via `process.env`.

 > Tip: Use double quotes when writing command line tasks (eg. in package.json scripts); its both supported on windows and linux.
 This seems hard and requires a lot of escaping because of the JSON double quotes but helps with cross-platform compatibility.

 ## Configuration file format